OWASP/Top10/2017/en/0xA6-Disclosure.md

 And more … For a more complete set of problems to avoid, see ASVS areas Crypto (V7), Data Prot (V9), and SSL/TLS (V10).

 ## How do I prevent
-The full perils of unsafe cryptography, SSL/TLS usage, and data protection are well beyond the scope of the Top 10.
-That said, for all sensitive data, do the following, at a minimum:
+Do the following, at a minimum and consult the references:
 * Make sure you encrypt all sensitive data at rest or transferred via clients, e.g. cookies, tokens.
 * Encrypt all data in transit on application layer at least if any sensitive data may be transferred, e.g using TLS.
 Enforce this using directives like HTTP Strict Transport Security (HSTS).
 * Don’t store sensitive data unnecessarily.
 Discard it as soon as possible.
 Data you don’t retain can’t be stolen.